bosch-buderus-wp/emsesp-mcp-server

 - Is hot water preparation running right now?

-- What is the current outdoor temperature?
+- What's the current outdoor temperature?

 - How much electricity is my heat pump currently using?